syd711/vpin-studio/GETSTARTED.md

 ## How to update nvrams

 - Copy new resetted nvram files to **resources/nvrams**.
 - Open the NVRamSynchronizer from the tools module and adapter author and target folder for the nvrams project.
 You need to clone this separately.
+The nvram project is supposed to be cloned next to the vpin-studio folder.
 - Run the synchronizer.